cdowdy/sharp-er-image/README.md

 };
 const image = new SharperImage( filePath, config);
 image.convert().then(r => r );
+// example-image.jpeg converted to webp saved as example-image.webp
 ```

 You also have the option to pass in a new name to save the image as.